 - Food ordering from multiple restaurants.
 In this scenario, the project owner is a person who acts as a bridge between customers and restaurants.
 He receives the order from a user and redirects it to a restaurant.
 Here you will also need to decide how you will do delivery: whether restaurant itself can do it to a given address, or you will need a delivery guy who will pick all the orders and will deliver it to the user.

-Have additional questions?
+Have additional questions on how to create your own food ordering app?
 You can always contact us, and ask us antything!

 First of all, we need to figure out how the application will work.
 Most of the food ordering application have the next user flow: